Residential Rental Registry

 I have a business license; do I still need a rental permit?

 Yes.
 A rental permit is required for all residential rental units located in the City of Florence even if you have a business license as a landlord and/or are a licensed professional management company.
 If you have a business license, the $25 per application fee is only required the first year that your properties are added to the registry.
 The $25 application fee is waived for all renewals, but business licenses must be renewed and an updated list of properties must be provided.
-Note that a business license is required for anyone who owns or manages five (5) or more rental units and any legal business entity that holds residential rental property units regardless of the number of units rented.
+Note that a business license is required for anyone who owns five (5) or more rental units and any legal business entity that holds residential rental property units regardless of the number of units rented.

 A family member lives in my rental unit; do I still need a permit?

 Yes.
 If any person is paying rent, utilities or other fees, or similar in-kind services to the owner of the property, a rental permit is required.
+The property owner may request a waiver application certifying that they are allowing a family member to live in their unit.

 What happens to my permit if I change tenants during the year?